The below Frequently Asked Questions will be expanded when additional questions arise. Submit your questions to ASN at firstname.lastname@example.org.

 A: ASN is very aware of the challenging funding situations faced by scientists, and will do everything we can to keep the registration affordable.
 We also plan to offer more options to attendees, such as one-day registration.

-Q: What will be different about an ASN stand-alone Annual Meeting?
+Q: What will be different about an ASN independent Annual Meeting?

 A: Some things will not change: ASN will still offer symposia, professional development programming, oral sessions and poster presentations.
 We will continue to ensure that basic nutrition science is explored from every angle, while offering first-rate opportunities to students and early-career professionals.

 However, the structure of our scientific program will shift somewhat in response to the feedback received from members.
 A more competitive abstract process has been oft-requested, as has the inclusion of more high-profile, unopposed plenary sessions.
-A stand-alone ASN Scientific Sessions and Annual Meeting may be organized more thematically (with tracks for basic, animal, translational, clinical and global) and may be shorter (the overwhelming majority of survey participants preferred a shorter meeting than EB, which lasts 5 days).
-There will also be concerted efforts to expand global partnerships that relate to our Annual Meeting (more than one-third of abstracts submitted to ASN's Scientific Sessions currently come from outside of the US).
+An independent ASN Scientific Sessions and Annual Meeting may be organized more thematically (with tracks for basic, animal, translational, clinical and global) and may be shorter (the overwhelming majority of survey participants preferred a shorter meeting than EB, which lasts 5 days).

 Q: Is this decision permanent?